 As stated above, the docker-compose.yml is a UCR template.
 This means that you are able to match the file to the environment of the Docker host.
-The UCS Developer Reference contains more information about UCR templates14, but the core mechanics are:
+The Univention Developer Reference thousand when the templates, but the core mechanics are:

 - 1. Although every docker-compose.yml is a UCR template, you may not notice it: Where no specific tags are used, the very content is used.
 So if your file does not need any of the features mentioned below, just use your plain docker-compose.yml. - 2.
-You can add specific values of the configuration registry into your file.
-More importantly, this includes the App settings in App settings (page 44) defined by the App itself:
+You can add specific values of the Config Registry into your file.
+More importantly, this includes the App settings in Section 6.4 defined by the App itself:

 '''

 environment:

-MY_KEY: "@%@myapp/mysetting@%@"
+MY_KEY: @%@myapp/mysetting@%@

 '''